garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-ChatGPT of a strace of pwm (think pwm = Password Manager?) full strace provided after the summary
+ChatGPT of a strace of pwm, full strace provided after the summary

 ```
 ### 1. **Starts normally**